Rachel White, M.A., LMHC

 Harry earned a Bachelor’s degree in Accounting at Florida State University.
 He now works for a company called Binder Dijker Otte & Co (BDO) and provides consulting and tax planning services to nonprofit organizations, commercial businesses and individuals.
 Most recently, Harry has been instrumental in the due diligence process for numerous firm clients as they have navigated through merger and acquisition transactions.
 He is professionally affiliated with both the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants.
 In addition to serving as a board member for Her Song, Harry is a co-founder of La Esperanza de Jesus (a Honduran orphanage) as well as an advisory board member for Peace of Heart Community.
 Harry became involved with Her Song because he believes as people we are all called to serve those in our community who are in need.
 Her Song strives to fill that need within the community by providing a safe place for at risk women to experience transformative healing.

-In 2010, Wayne retired from International Paper Company after 33 years in the business.
-Since 2011, Wayne has owned and operated a consulting business which provides analysis, advisory, and transaction services to private landowners.
-He has worked with clients and on projects in Jacksonville and throughout the Southeastern US.
-His professional experience includes operations, forestry, finance, strategy and analysis, and complicated business transactions.
-He played a major role in IP’s divestment of over 12 million acres of forestland from 2000 through 2010.
+Wayne retired from International Paper Company in 2010 after 33 years in the business.
+He played a key role in IP’s divestment of over 12 million acres of forestland from 2000 through 2010.
+Since then, he has owned and operated a consulting business which provides analysis, advisory, and transaction services to private landowners, working with clients and on projects in Jacksonville and throughout the US.
+His professional experience includes operations, forestry, real estate, finance, strategy and analysis, and complicated business transactions.

-Wayne has been married to Mary Jo for 32 years, and they have an adult son living in Baton Rouge, LA.
+Wayne and his wife Mary Jo were married in 1984, and have an adult son living in Baton Rouge, LA.
 They moved to Jacksonville in 2011, their sixth and final move.
-They are active members of the Episcopal Church of Our Saviour.
-Through mutual friends, they have gotten to know Rachel and the mission of Her Song.
-In 2015, after attending the “Bring Her Home Gala”, Wayne felt a “calling” and reached out to Rachel to ask if his experience could be of value serving Her Song.
+They are active members of the Episcopal Church of Our Saviour in Mandarin.
+Through mutual friends, they got to know Rachel and the mission of Her Song.
+In 2016, after attending the “Bring Her Home Gala”, Wayne felt a calling and reached out to Rachel to ask if his experience could be of value serving Her Song.
 This resulted in an invitation to join the Board.

 Gary has served as the Senior Pastor of Southside Baptist Church in Jacksonville since 2008.
 He and his wife Sheri were married in 1993 and have four children: Caleb, Emma Grace, Abigail and Maisy.
 Though born in Dayton, Ohio, Gary grew up in Jacksonville where he graduated from Jacksonville University and earned a degree in Music Education.
 He also holds a Master of Divinity degree from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas and a Doctorate of Ministry from Beeson Divinity School in Birmingham, Alabama.
 Gary has served as the Associate Pastor of Milford Baptist Church in Marietta, Georgia and Rivertree Church in Huntsville, Alabama.
 Gary was born to a teenage mother and cares deeply about the struggles and difficulties faced by the most vulnerable in our city.
 He believes passionately that the church is called and uniquely equipped to address issues faced by the “least of these” and seeks to lead Southside and other churches to engage in the mission field of the forgotten and marginalized, believing that is the best place to meet Jesus in all of His “disturbing disguises.”